 - Understand your state’s PTO payout laws

 - Consult your state for verification

 - Create a written paid time off policy detailing how time is accrued and what employees can do with accrued time

 - Include your time off accrual policy in your employee handbook

 - Calculate the employee’s accrued PTO and pay the employee for that time, if applicable

 Want to track your employees’ accrued time off for accurate PTO payout calculations?
 You’re in luck!
 Patriot’s online time and attendance software integrates seamlessly with our payroll software.
-Start your self-guided demo to explore both today!
+Start your free trial today!

 This article has been updated from its original publication date of August 28, 2019.This is not intended as legal advice; for more information, please click here.